wesleycamargo/azure-docs.pt-br/articles/data-lake-store/data-lake-store-get-started-net-sdk.md

         _adlsFileSystemClient.FileSystem.Append(_adlsAccountName, path, stream);
     }

-## Baixar um arquivo
+## <a name="download-a-file"></a>Download a file

-O trecho a seguir mostra um método `DownloadFile` que você pode usar para baixar um arquivo de uma conta de Data Lake Store.
+The following snippet shows a `DownloadFile` method that you use to download a file from a Data Lake Store account.

     // Download file
     public static void DownloadFile(string srcPath, string destPath)